Skip to main content

 Variability in image conditions is also an important aspect to consider.
 Differences in lighting, colour, shape, size, and focus of the images, along with the number of images available for each patient, can affect the accuracy of the results.
 High variability in images of the same patient or an insufficient number of representative images can decrease the expected diagnostic accuracy of the device.

-Another limitation is the Hawthorne effect, where pilot subjects may change their behaviour simply because they know they are being observed.
-This awareness can influence their decisions and actions within the pilot, potentially skewing the results and not accurately reflecting how the device would be used in a non-study environment.
+Another limitation is the Hawthorne effect, where investigation participants may change their behaviour simply because they know they are being observed.
+This awareness can influence their decisions and actions within the investigation, potentially skewing the results and not accurately reflecting how the device would be used in a non-study environment.

 Ethical Aspects of Clinical Research